kyhau/aws-cf-templates/README.md

 Some AWS CloudFormation templates for personal use.

-## Templates for creating some aws resources
+## Templates for creating some EC2 and VPC aws resources

 1. `BaseInfrastructure-Linux-SaltMaster.template`
     - Create VPC (at Sydney)